 You may know every nook and cranny of your home, but a babysitter usually won’t.
 Give your sitter a rundown of where the first aid supplies and fire extinguishers are stored, along with any doors and windows that could serve as safe evacuation routes in the event of a fire.

 - Baby’s planner

 Once babies become adjusted to any schedule, many of them won’t take disruptions lightly.
 So before you leave, jot down the timing of Baby’s daily naps and activities.
 Leave this with your sitter and stick around to field any questions they might have.

 - An edibles list

-Even if your sitter is raising a baby of their own, you should take some time to walk them through Baby’s dietary staples and limitations: his regular meals, what foods he can’t eat yet, and any established food allergies.
+Even if your sitter is raising a baby of their own, you should take some time to walk them through Baby’s dietary staples and limitations: their regular meals, what foods they can’t eat yet, and any established food allergies.
 If Baby will be drinking formula or bottled breast milk during your absence, take a minute to sit down with your sitter and show them the proper feeding technique.